Fenugreek: Adverse effects and allergies

 The use of fenugreek has the potential for serious adverse effects, as it may be unsafe for women with hormone-sensitive cancers.
 Fenugreek is not safe for use during pregnancy, as it has possible abortifacient effects and may induce preterm uterine contractions.

 Some people are allergic to fenugreek, including those with peanut allergy or chickpea allergy.
 Fenugreek seeds can cause diarrhea, dyspepsia, abdominal distention, flatulence, and perspiration, and impart a maple-like smell to sweat, urine, or breast milk.
 A risk of hypoglycemia exists, particularly in people with diabetes, and it may interfere with the activity of antidiabetic drugs.
 Because of the high content of coumarin-like compounds in fenugreek, it may interfere with the activity and dosing of anticoagulants and antiplatelet drugs.

-Fenugreek sprouts, cultivated from a single specific batch of seeds imported from Egypt into Germany in 2009, were implicated as the source of the 2011 outbreak of Escherichia coli O104:H4 in Germany and France.
+Fenugreek sprouts, cultivated from a single specific batch of seeds imported from Egypt into Germany in 2009, were suspected as the source of the 2011 outbreak of Escherichia coli O104:H4 in Germany and France.
 Identification of a common producer and a single batch of fenugreek seeds was evidence for the origin of the outbreaks.